 The individual California State Colleges were established as a system with a Board of Trustees and a chancellor in 1960 by the Donahoe Higher Education Act.
 In 1972, the system was designated as the California State University and Colleges, and in 1982 the system became the California State University.
 Today, the CSU comprises 23 campuses, including comprehensive and polytechnic universities and, since July 1995, the California State University Maritime Academy, a specialized campus.

 The oldest campus—San José State University—was founded in 1857 and became the first institution of public higher education in California.
 The newest—CSU Channel Islands—opened in Fall 2002, with freshmen arriving in Fall 2003.

-By providing an accessible, hands-on education that prepares graduates for career success, the CSU has created a network of alumni so extensive and renowned that it spans across the globe.
-As of 2016-17, more than 3.4 million CSU alumni are making a difference in the lives of the people of California and the world.
+By providing an accessible, hands-on education that prepares graduates for career success, the CSU has created a network of alumni that is so extensive and renowned that it spans the globe.
+As of 2020-21, more than 3.9 million CSU alumni are making a difference in the lives of the people of California and the world.

 Campuses of the California State University